Note: Only punctures on the threaded area of your tyre can be repaired. If the tyre wall is ruptured, it’s time to call a recovery vehicle.

 If you have a way of inflating your tyres away from home (mini-compressor or compressed air cans and adapter kit), this stuff can get you back on the road in the event of a puncture.

 Slime is pumped into the tyre through the valve and coats the inside of your tyre.
-If you’ve got a puncture, slime will flow into the hole/tear and harden on contact with the air outside.
+If you’ve got a puncture, the slime will flow into the hole/tear and harden on contact with the air outside.
 Then your tyre must be re-inflated.

 For preventative purposes, many people pump slime into their tyres, so when a puncture does occur, only a small amount of air will escape before the slime coating the inside hardens and seals.

-Slime will wash off in water if you choose to have the tyre replaced or professionally repaired.
+Slime will wash off in water if you have the tyre replaced or professionally repaired.
 This stuff is intended as a temporary fix, and riders should keep speeds below 50mph until the repair has had a chance to settle fully.

 Of course, some people ride around indefinitely on a Slime-patched wheel.
 Do so at your own risk.